michaelneverwins/lg-pro-tips/lg-steam.md

 * Proton-GE ([`https://github.com/GloriousEggroll/proton-ge-custom`](https://github.com/GloriousEggroll/proton-ge-custom)), a custom build of Proton which fixes issues in some games.
 * Steam Tinker Launch ([`https://github.com/frostworx/steamtinkerlaunch`](https://github.com/frostworx/steamtinkerlaunch)), a tool for automatically applying fixes to games.
-  * This can also be used via the launch options using `stl %command%`.
+  * This can be used either as a Steam Play compatibility tool or as a launch option (`stl %command%`).
 * Boxtron ([`https://github.com/dreamer/boxtron`](https://github.com/dreamer/boxtron)), for running DOSBox-powered games with the native Linux version of DOSBox if Steam provides only a Windows version.
 * Roberta ([`https://github.com/dreamer/roberta`](https://github.com/dreamer/roberta)), for running ScummVM-powered games with the native Linux version of ScummVM if Steam provides only a Windows version.
   * This can also be used for some games which are ScummVM-compatible but come packaged with DOSBox by default, namely the *Phantasmagoria* series.